 This paper introduces the methods and conclusions of EBI and relates how an investor can best capture market gains while avoiding the pitfalls of conventional approaches.
-In doing so, this paper will help demonstrate the potential benefits of a scientific approach for the individual investor.
+In doing so, this paper will demonstrate the tangible benefits of a scientific approach for the individual investor.